 International scientific panel

-Member of the International scientific panel, Mathematics
+Member of the International Scientific council of Mathematics

 Jean L. Mawhin was born in 1942 in Lambermont, Belgium.
 He made his Ph.D. in mathematics in 1969 at Université de Liege.
 He was professor at Université Catholique de Louvain from 1970 to 2008.
 He was nominated emeritus professor in 2008.
 He was visiting professor at the universities of Firenze, Michigan, Brown, Brasilia, Utah, Paris VI, Colorado State, Strasbourg, Sherbrooke, Calabria, Colorado (Ulam Chair), CRM Montreal, Roma ”La Sapienza”, Udine, Darmstadt, Karlsruhe, Würzburg (Humboldt Laureate), Rutgers, Torino, Queensland, EHESS, Paris I, Pontificiad Chile, Mediterranea, Messina and Granada.